Fair Division of Mixed Divisible and Indivisible Goods: Introduction

-The vast majority of the fair division literature assumed that the resources either are completely divisible, or consist of only indivisible goods.
+The vast majority of the fair division literature assumes that the resources either are completely divisible, or consist of only indivisible goods.
 However, this is not always the case in many real-world scenarios.
 In inheritance division, for example, the inheritances to be divided among the heirs may contain divisible goods such as land and money, as well as indivisible goods such as houses, cars, and artworks.
 What fairness notion should one adopt when dividing such mixed type of resources?
-While EF and EF1 both work well in their respective settings, neither of them can be directly applied to this more general scenario.\footnote{On the one hand, an EF allocation may not exist, when, for example, all goods are indivisible.
-On the other hand, an EF1 allocation may result in extreme unfairness when most resources are divisible.
-Consider the example where there is only one divisible good to be allocated.
-Giving the whole good to a single agent is EF1 but is obviously very unfair.} Another tempting solution is to divide the divisible and indivisible resources using EF and EF1 protocols separately and independently, and then combine the two allocations together.
+While EF and EF1 both work well in their respective settings, neither of them can be directly applied to this more general scenario.
+On the one hand, an EF allocation may not exist, when, for example, all goods are indivisible.
+On the other hand, the EF1 notion in the mixed goods setting, when interpreted as that each agent does not envy another agent after removing at most one indivisible good from the latter agent's bundle, may also produce unfair allocations.
+Consider the example where there is an indivisible good and a cake that are both equally valued by two agents.
+The allocation that divides the cake in half and then {gives} the indivisible good to one of the agents is EF1 but is arguably unfair.
+Another tempting solution is to divide the divisible and indivisible resources using EF and EF1 protocols separately and independently, and then combine the two allocations together.
 This approach, however, also has problems.
 Consider a simple example where two agents need to divide a cake \emph{and} an indivisible item.
 EF1 requires to allocate the indivisible item to one of the agent, say agent 1 for example.
 However, if we then divide the cake using an arbitrary EF allocation, the overall allocation might be unfair to agent 2 who does not receive the indivisible item.
 In fact, if the whole cake is valued less than the item, it would make more sense to allocate the cake entirely to agent 2.
 When the cake is valued more than the item, it is still a fairer solution to allocate more cake to agent 2 in order to compensate her disadvantage in the indivisible resource allocation.
 This demonstrates that it is not straightforward to generalize EF and EF1 to the mixed goods setting.
-Dividing mixed types of resources calls for a new fairness notion that could unify EF and EF1 together to the new setting in a natural and nontrivial way.
+Dividing mixed types of resources calls for a new fairness notion that could unify EF and EF1 together to the new setting in a natural and non-trivial way.